 Q: How does head up display work?

 A: HUDs were originally developed for aviation reasons, but they’re just as useful to drivers on the floor.

 They work by treating your windshield as a display screen and projecting images about it.
 Occasionally, your windshield should be coated with a particular ﬁlm to make the display easier visible.

 Q: Are HUDs safe?

 A: Yes, HUDs are secure to use.
-Actually, once you’re used to using one, your driving is likely to be safer than it was without.
-It is because a head up display enables you to keep a better eye on your own speed, or navigation guidelines, without having to look aside from the road.
+Once you’re used to using one, your driving is likely to be safer than it was.
+It is because a head up display enables you to keep a better eye on your speed, or navigation guidelines, without having to look aside from the road.